Blog

 Have you ever sat staring at another application form wondering if you've already posted your resume three times today, or worse, re-keyed the same information into twenty different sites?
 You're not alone.

 Job hunting can become a part-time job itself.
-But what if the most tedious parts of the process, such as hiring through lists, filling out forms, and copy-pasting cover letters, could be accomplished in the background while you networked or ran through mock interviews?
+But what if you allow AI to automate the most boring parts of the process, like filling out forms, while you network or run through mock interviews?

 Let’s begin.